 Go back to the Eight Simple Rules© and review them.
 Remember, listen to the question, then make sure you understand the question, followed by if you don’t understand the question ask for clarification; and then pause and think about your answer.

 One Simple Question

-Yesterday we discussed the 8 Simple Rules© For Deposition Testimony.
-Today we ask the 1 Simple Question.
+Now we have discussed the 8 Simple Rules© For Deposition Testimony.
+Today we ask the 1 Simple Question©.

 Do you understand these rules?
 Then let’s see how well you can apply them.

 Answer this Question: “Do you know what time it is?”

 What is your answer: _________________.
 Write it down.

 If you wish to know whether or not the answer you gave is correct then write to me at [email protected] and I'll send you a private email with the correct answer and tell you if you indeed understand the Eight Simple Rules.© I've received hundreds of emails with right and wrong answers; proving to me the rules are simple, but the application not so much.